activecell/activecell-api/sections/streams.md

 * `DELETE /channels/1.json` will delete the channel specified and return `204 No Content` if that was successful.
 If the user does not have access to delete the channel, you'll see `403 Forbidden`.

-Note: At least one channel must exist for a company, so an attempt to delete the last remaining channel will return `403 Forbidden` as well.
+Note: At least one revenue stream must exist for a company, so an attempt to delete the last remaining revenue stream will return `403 Forbidden` as well.